Last updated on October 21st, 2023 at 03:09 am

 Types of Knives Allowed in North Carolina

-Pocket knives are the most common type of knife allowed in North Carolina.
+Pocket knives are a very common type of knife permitted in North Carolina.
 They typically have a folding blade and can be carried in a pocket or on a belt loop.
-The blades of pocket knives must not exceed four inches in length, as this is the legal limit for carrying such knives openly or concealed.
 Examples of popular pocket knives include Swiss Army Knives, lock-blade folders, and multi-tools.
+Unlike some states, North Carolina does not have a blade length limit stated for pocket knives.

 Prohibited Knives in North Carolina

 In North Carolina, certain types of knives are prohibited from being owned or carried.
-These include automatic knives, gravity knives, and ballistic knives.
+These include ballistic knives and spring-loaded projectile knives.

 Ballistic knives are particularly dangerous and therefore they are completely banned in North Carolina under state law.
-They cannot be legally owned or carried at any time, regardless of whether a person possesses a concealed carry permit for another type of weapon.
+They cannot be legally owned or carried at any time.

 It is important to be aware of the laws in North Carolina regarding prohibited knives, as they are strictly enforced.
 Moving on, let’s take a look at age restrictions for knife ownership in the state.